-The most effective way to achieve this goal is to build a cash reserve ahead of time.
+The most effective way to achieve this goal is to build an emergency fund ahead of time.
 This step can be difficult.
 But in the long term, it is the best way to handle things.

 Alternatively, you can finance your payroll using factoring financing.
 Factoring your invoices allows you to finance slow-paying invoices.
 This strategy gets you immediate funds, which you can use to pay your staff.

 Factoring can be a great tool for temp agencies that are growing quickly and need funds to pay employees.
 Most factoring lines are flexible and can easily grow with your business.
 Here is more information about how factoring works.

 We are a leading provider of payroll financing (also known as factoring) and can help temporary staffing agencies that need funds to make payroll.
 For more information, call (877) 300 3258 or get an instant online quote.